numo-labs/isearch-viewer/README.md

 ## ISEARCH BLOG VIEWER

-A React Component which can be included into other websites to display a grid of tiles based on a set of tags and search options passed as props.
+A React Component of a stripped down version of the [isearch ui](https://github.com/numo-labs/isearch-ui) for use in blogs.
+The component can included into other websites to display a grid of tiles based on a set of tags and search options that are passed as props.

 ![example implementation](https://cloud.githubusercontent.com/assets/5912647/16493786/b22c455e-3ede-11e6-8e07-aff28e2a6ee5.png)

+There is no routing within this component - when a user clicks on a tile they are redirected to the article/package on the actual website ([inspirationalsearch.spies.dk](https://inspirationalsearch.spies.dk)).

 ## PROPS